ota-meshi/eslint-plugin-astro/docs/rules/no-conflict-set-directives.md

 > disallow conflicting set directives and child contents

-- :gear: This rule is included in `"plugin:astro/recommended"`.
+- ⚙ This rule is included in `"plugin:astro/recommended"`.

-## :book: Rule Details
+## 📖 Rule Details

 This rule reports conflicting `set:text`, `set:html`, and child content.